 If your significant other has poor credit or if you want to start a business venture and need to secure financing, you may find yourself being propelled into the role of a loan guarantor.
 As a loan guarantor, you basically act as the back up if a consumer or business borrower proves unwilling or unable to pay off a debt.
-Guaranteeing a loan does have in impact on your credit score and in some cases can be very damaging.
+Guaranteeing a loan does have an impact on your credit score and in some cases can be very damaging.

 When you agree to act as a loan guarantor, the lender has to check your credit report because you are responsible for paying the loan if the primary borrower reneges on the debt.
 Needless to say, lenders like guarantors with good credit rather than people who cannot pay their own debts.
-The credit check hurts your score but it should recover within a few months as long as you stay on top of your own debt obligations.
+The credit check hurts your score, but it should recover within a few months as long as you stay on top of your own debt obligations.

-Your average length of account history also appears on your credit report and this accounts for 15 percent of your total score.
-As a guarantor you are not responsible for paying on the loan unless the borrower defaults.
-Nevertheless, lenders still report the debt to the bureau because the borrower could default at any time meaning the loan becomes your problem.
+Your average length of account history also appears on your credit report, and this accounts for 15 percent of your total score.
+As a guarantor, you are not responsible for paying on the loan unless the borrower defaults.
+Nevertheless, lenders still report the debt to the bureau because the borrower could default at any time, meaning the loan becomes your problem.

-Although the loan appears on your credit report the loan balance and late payments have no impact on your credit score because you are not responsible for paying the debt unless it actually goes into default.
+Although the loan appears on your credit report, the loan balance and late payments have no impact on your credit score because you are not responsible for paying the debt unless it actually goes into default.
 Even then, laws in most states require lenders to exhaust all avenues to collect the debt from the primary borrower before even contacting the guarantor.

-If all else fails, the lender can invoke the clause requiring you to payoff the debt.
-If you settle the matter without delay then it has no impact on your credit score.
+If all else fails, the lender can invoke the clause requiring you to pay off the debt.
+If you settle the matter without delay, then it has no impact on your credit score.
 However, if you cannot afford to do so, the lender can take you to court an obtain a judgment against you.